SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 US privacy laws apply, in some form or another, both to companies that collect and hold data – roughly, what might be called a ‘controller’ by many global privacy regimes – and those that do things with data on another’s behalf – roughly, what might be called a ‘processor’ under those regimes.
 But none of the laws use the terms ‘controller’ or ‘processor’, and the analogy is imperfect.
-(The forthcoming Virginia and Colorado requirements introduce the concepts of controller and processor into US state privacy lexicon.)
+(The forthcoming state requirements introduce the concepts of controller and processor into US state privacy lexicon.)
 Often, the laws apply only to certain controllers who are active in a particular industry, have a certain nexus to a jurisdiction, or meet other thresholds.

 GLB directly applies to ‘financial institutions’, defined as institutions that are significantly engaged in financial activities, and businesses that are adjacent to those institutions.
 Certain businesses that we may not intuitively categorise as financial institutions can be captured.
 For example, the GLB can apply to car dealers who arrange for financing or leasing of cars.
 In the view of the US FTC (one of GLB’s enforcers), it can even include career counsellors in the financial industry.
 It also applies to service providers and certain other entities that receive NPI from a financial institution.